 If you’re wondering, “What is lion’s mane?” you’ve come to the right place!
-I will show you my favorite way to cook this unique mushroom and ways to use it in your everyday meals.
+I will show you my three favorite ways to cook this unique mushroom (including how to cook lion’s mane like a steak) and fun ways to incorporate it into your everyday meals!

 On the other side of a storm is the strength that comes from having navigated through it.
 Raise your sail and begin.